 - Grow the game and inspire the youth

 The South African Golf Heritage Trust (s21 Public Benefit Trust) has registered the Southern Africa Golf Hall of Fame & The South African Golf Museum.
-The trustees include Tony Buirski (Chairman), Dorian Wharton-Hood, Sir Rupert Gull, Barry Cohen and Peter Sauerman, assisted by the South African Golf Association, the Women's Professional Golf Association and PGA of South Africa.
+The trustees include Tony Buirski (Chairman), Dorian Wharton-Hood, Sir Rupert Gull, Barry Cohen, Peter Sauerman and Alan Brews, assisted by the South African Golf Association, the Women's Professional Golf Association and PGA of South Africa.

 Celebrate your love of golf, or honour and remember a friend by purchasing a Hall of Fame Commemorative brick with your name and message engraved.

 The brick will be placed on the Museum’s ‘Wall of Fame”, and you will receive: A Certificate of Authenticity, special gift memorabilia, free Museum

 entry, a listing on our website, and invitations to Hall of Fame events.

 Rita Easton, one of the legends of South African golf and one of only two women to be elected to the Hall of Fame in its first year, died on February 26 after a long illness.
 She was 83.

 Born in 1930, playing out of Clovelly Country Club, she won everything there was to win in South African women's golf including the S.A.
 Ladies Championship 1950, 51, 53, 55, 58, 69, and then was the first women to turn professional in 1970.

 Easton was a member of the Black Sash, and she fought tirelessly against the National Party the Apartheid system.
 In a recent media interview, she expressed mixed emotions about her career, saying she believed she was a hypocrite.
 How could I have represented South Africa in the apartheid years when I always fought against the system?

 5th Mercedes-Benz Southern Africa Golf Hall of Fame Induction